8 Secrets of Successful Entrepreneurs

 Learn more about your industry.
-You will not notice anything if you are not waiting for it.
+You will not notice anything if you are not observing it.

 When you are expecting someone to come, you won’t miss him or her on the road.
 The same is true with opportunity.